Wichita man critically injured in shooting

 WICHITA, Kan.
-(KSNW) — A man from Wichita was critically injured in a shooting Saturday night.

-According to the Wichita Police Department (WPD), they received a call at 11:40 p.m. for the report of a shooting in the 3900 block of S Meridian Ave.
+(KSNW) — A Wichita man was critically injured in a shooting Saturday.
+The Wichita Police Department said it happened at 11:40 p.m. in the 3900 block of S. Meridian Ave.

-Upon arrival, Wichita police say they found an 18-year-old man with a gunshot wound to his upper back.

-Wichita police say an investigation revealed that the victim was struck by gunfire after a 20-year-old victim of a robbery exchanged fire with a male suspect after the suspect started shooting at him.
+Wichita police say an investigation revealed that the 18-year-old man was struck when gunfire erupted between a robbery suspect and another man.

-A teen girl had a bullet go through her shirt, but police said she wasn’t hurt.

 “Investigation is ongoing.
 We do have video footage.
 We had witnesses and citizens that gave us their information.
 Now, we’re just trying to follow up to determine the basis of the shooting,” Wichita Police Sergeant Joshua Lewis said.